kulics/koral/book-en/document.md

 Usually we will package a series of task processing that needs to be reused into a function, which is convenient for reuse in other places.

-In practical engineering practice, given a certain input, the function that must accurately return the determined output is considered a better design.
-Therefore, it is recommended to maintain the independence of the function as much as possible.
 ## Definition
 We have seen the main entry function before, it is only defined using the fixed statement `Main = () {}`.